 Students will recognise that there are University limits on the numbers of graduate students an individual may supervise, and so it may not always be possible to have their first choice of supervisor.
-In selecting a supervisor the Committee will normally ensure that they are an appropriately qualified member of the academic staff of the School of Archaeology.
-In rare instances it may be appropriate for supervision to be provided by someone who does not hold such a post, for example where specialist input is required from an individual employed at another academic institution.
-In such cases, an academic member of the School of Archaeology will be appointed by the GSC to act as a co-supervisor.
+In selecting a supervisor, the Committee will normally ensure that they are an appropriately qualified member of the academic staff of the School of Archaeology.